Keyboard shortcuts

 Overview

-Headscale is a self-hosted, open-source implementation of the Tailscale control server.
-It creates a mesh VPN that lets your devices communicate securely as if they were on the same local network, regardless of where they are.
+Tailscale is a mesh VPN that lets your devices communicate securely as if they were on the same local network, regardless of location.
+Unlike traditional VPNs, Tailscale uses WireGuard to create direct P2P connections between devices — no central server routing your traffic.

 ┌─────────────────────────────────────────────────────────┐